grame-cncm/faustdoc/src/tutorials/basic-osc.md

 ## Turn it Into an Android App

-* Use the export function of the Faust editor and choose `android/smartkeyb` install the app on the phone and have fun!
+* Use the export function of the Faust editor and choose `android/smartkeyb`, install the app on the phone, and have fun!
 * This could also be turned into an app always making sound and controllable with accelerometers:

 ```